Active and Passive Equipment

 Active equipment

-Active equipment to Equipment is said to generate, reproduce, direct and route electronic signals.
-Active equipment generates signals in the network and transmits signals in the network through passive equipment.
+Active equipment is called equipment that produces, reproduces, directs and routes electronic signals.
+Active equipment produces signals in the network and through passive equipment they move signals in the network.

-Some examples of active equipment in the network are: Network switches, hubs, routers, modems, servers, network cards, firewalls, IDS and IPS equipment
+Some examples of active equipment in the network are: network switches, hubs, routers, modems, all types of servers, network cards, firewalls, IDS and IPS equipment.

 Passive equipment